One of our most surprising discoveries about Las Vegas was the thriving local culinary scene beyond the famous Las Vegas Strip.

 Classic Casinos in Downtown Vegas: A Unique Dining Experience Off the Strip

 You can’t escape the casino experience in Las Vegas.
-However, if you are downtown and looking for a unique “old Las Vegas” dining experience, the following two restaurants in historic casinos offer wildly different experiences.
+If you are looking for a unique “old Las Vegas” dining experience, check out these Las Vegas restaurants off the strip.

 #4- Aloha Specialities Restaurant – California Hotel & Casino